siberoloji/siberoloji.github.io/content/tr/blog/posts/2017-05-11-metasploit-framework-temel-komutlar.md

 OPTIONS:

     -K        Terminate all sessions
-    -c &lt;opt&gt;  Run a command on the session given with -i, or all -d &lt;opt&gt;  Detach an interactive session
+    -c <opt>  Run a command on the session given with -i, or all -d <opt>  Detach an interactive session
     -h        Help banner
-    -i &lt;opt&gt;  Interact with the supplied session ID -k &lt;opt&gt;  Terminate session
+    -i <opt>  Interact with the supplied session ID
+    -k <opt>  Terminate session
     -l        List all active sessions
     -q        Quiet mode
-    -r        Reset the ring buffer for the session given with -i, or all -s &lt;opt&gt;  Run a script on the session given with -i, or all -u &lt;opt&gt;  Upgrade a win32 shell to a meterpreter session -v        List verbose fields
+    -r        Reset the ring buffer for the session given with -i, or all -s <opt>  Run a script on the session given with -i, or all -u <opt>  Upgrade a win32 shell to a meterpreter session -v        List verbose fields
 ```